-The pitter patter of little feet running through the house, the crash of toys, the banging of cups and the sound of a toddler’s constant chatter fills my home.
+The pitter-patter of little feet running through the house, the crash of toys, the banging of cups, and the sound of a toddler’s constant chatter fills my home.

 There’s a parenting myth about the terrible two’s, but what I’ve found is that it doesn’t have to be so terrible if you have some solid Positive Discipline parenting tools in your back pocket.
-When you know that their developmental goal is independence, autonomy and a strong need to contribute, you can find ways to invite cooperation.
-I’m not saying that every interaction is easy, happy and without power struggles.
+When you know that their developmental goal is independence, autonomy, and a strong need to contribute, you can find ways to invite cooperation.
+I’m not saying that every interaction is easy, happy, and without power struggles.
 We definitely struggle.
-Just yesterday, when we needed to leave right after nap for a birthday party, he did not want to leave.
+Just yesterday, when we needed to leave right after a nap for a birthday party, he did not want to leave.
 He did not want to change his diaper.
 He did not want to get into the hot car.
 I used all the tools below and we still struggled, but we made it through and made it to the party - just a little late.

 It’s not about avoiding power struggles, but about recognizing them when they happen and

 letting go of your end of the struggle.

 It takes two to have a power struggle.
 If you are feeling that, “I’m winning this one” feeling, stop.
 Let go and find a way to invite cooperation instead.
 These are my daily go-to mutually respectful Positive Discipline tools that help me share power and teach my little one life skills along the way.